-CSI is excited to partner with AGSM@UNSW Business School to present Governance for Social Impact - a 2-day executive education course for Board Directors, designed to facilitate an examination of the social impact ecosystem and the importance of leading effective social impact governance.
+The Centre for Social Impact is excited to partner with AGSM @ UNSW Business School to present Governance for Social Impact - a 2-day executive education course for Board Directors and leaders designed to facilitate an examination of the social impact ecosystem and the importance of leading effective social impact governance.